-Dr. Zach Aman with the Univeristy of Western Austraila studies the interactions multipahse systems with a focus on oil and gas flow assurance in near- and far-field modeling (Task 1).
-This research is critical in understanding the transition to a oil-gas plume into a oil droplet dispesion cloud.
+Dr. Zach Aman with the University of Western Australia studies the interactions multi phase systems with a focus on oil and gas flow assurance in near- and far-field modeling (Task 1).
+This research is critical in understanding the transition to a oil-gas plume into a oil droplet dispersion cloud.

 Dr. Richard Snyder, Director of the Virginia Institute of Marine Science-Eastern Shore Laboratory, studies microbial ecology particularly eukaryotic microbes, from basic explorations of microbial diversity to applied aspects related to biofilm formation, water quality, disease, and response to pollutants.
 Dr. Snyder’s expertise will incorporate hydrocarbon and dispersant impacts on the microbial community in the Ecotoxicology task.

-Dr. Albertinka Murk is an ecotoxicologist working on the factors involved in the formation of oil and mineral aggregates and polysaccharide matrices as a result of oil and dispersant mixes.
+Dr. Albertinka Murk is an ecotoxicologist working on the factors involved in the formation of oil and mineral aggregates and polysaccharide matrices as a result of oil and dispersant mixtures.

 Dr. Chris Reddy is an oil chemist with considerable experience in understanding the breakdown and resistance of oil compounds after spills.

-Ari Shapiro and David Levin developed a 6-piece podcast series describing the work of C-IMAGE I. They look to pick up where these podcasts left and explore the discover of the Ixtoc-I oil blowout and other C-IMAGE II initiatives.
-Ari Daniel Shapiro received his PhD in biological oceanography in 2008 from MIT and the Woods Hole Oceanographic Institution before becoming an independent radio and multimedia producer.
+Dr. Ari Daniel Shapiro and David Levin are science journalists and producers.
+They have developed our podcast series describing the work of C-IMAGE.
+Dr. Shapiro received his PhD in biological oceanography in 2008 from MIT and the Woods Hole Oceanographic Institution before becoming an independent radio and multimedia producer.
 David Levin is a freelance science and technology journalist based in Boston.
 His current clients include C-IMAGE, Tufts University, Harvard School of Public Health, Woods Hole Oceanographic Institution (WHOI), Pellet Productions, and Humongous Media, among others.
-To listen to or download the first six C-IMAGE podcasts, click here.
+To listen to or download our podcasts, click here.